Chart Color Schemes

 Mount Macedon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mount Macedon's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was found to be exceptionally high at approximately 72% of the total population (1,085 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.
+Mount Macedon's health outcomes show excellent results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Approximately 72% of Mount Macedon's total population (1,085 people) has private health cover, compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-The most common medical conditions were arthritis and asthma, impacting 8.1 and 6.6% of residents respectively.
-A significant majority, 71.8%, declared themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
-Working-age residents showed low chronic condition prevalence.
-Mount Macedon has a higher proportion of seniors aged 65 and over at 24.1% (365 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors were particularly strong, broadly in line with the general population nationally.
+The most prevalent medical conditions are arthritis (affecting 8.1%) and asthma (6.6%).
+Notably, 71.8% of residents report being completely free from medical ailments, slightly lower than Greater Melbourne's 72.6%.
+Working-age residents have low chronic condition prevalence.
+Mount Macedon has a higher proportion of seniors aged 65 and over at 24.0% (364 people), compared to Greater Melbourne's 15.1%.
+Health outcomes among seniors align with national rankings, similar to the general population.

 Frequently Asked Questions - Health